airbnb/css/javascript.md

-Why?
+>❓Why?
 [They are not finalized](https://tc39.github.io/process-document/), and they are subject to change or to be withdrawn entirely.
 We want to use JavaScript, and proposals are not JavaScript yet.